maum-ai/univnet/README.md

 ## Notes

-**There was a model fix related to parameter size mismatch.**
+**UnivNet-c16 result and the pre-trained weights are uploaded.
+We plan to update the result and pre-trained model for UnivNet-c32.**

-**The currently uploaded result and pre-trained weight are from the models before modification, and we plan to update the results and pre-trained model by retraining the modificated model.**
+**For UnivNet-c16, our implementation matches the objective scores (PESQ and RMSE) of the original paper.**

 ## Key Features